tgoelles/SICOPOLIS_docker/README.md

 A docker based environment for the Ice sheet model SICOPOLIS http://www.sicopolis.net.
 For more details please see http://www.sicopolis.net/index.html#docu

-This is the docker file for the image  `tgoelles/sicopolis_dev` on docker hub.

-It comes with gfortran, netCDF, lis and GMT.
+It comes with gfortran, netCDF, lis and GMT and tapenade.

 This is currently an unofficial beta version, and has only partly been tested.
 Its the first step towards reproducible science.
 For issues and suggestions, please use the issue tracker on github.